vertigo1032/music/SONGINFO.md

 # About the songs

 ## Dance in Eb (The Big Ben dance)
-This song was one of my first.
+This is the first piano song I wrote.
 Written in Spring 2025, this is also when I discovered I have an affinity for Eb.<br>
 The left hand descending sounds a lot like Big Ben's famous chimes.
 It has also been likened to the Rosie and Jim theme song.<br>

 ## Waltz in Cm (The Mystery Waltz)